pablotech80/pablotech80/README.md

-- 👋 Hi, I’m pablotech80
+- 👋 Hi, I’m pablotech800
-- 👀 I’m interested in Python
+- 👀 I’m interested in Pythonn
 - 🌱 I’m currently learning Code for dummies.
 - 💞️ I’m looking to collaborate on junior´s Python programs.
 - 📫 How to reach me ptecherasosa@icloud.com